tommy1206/Microsoft_Azure_DataScience_ProjectFiles/README.md

     - 3.Exercise - Examine real world data
   - 2.Train and evaluate regression models
     - 1.Exercise - Train and evaluate a regression model
+    - 2.Exercise - Experiment with more powerful regression models
+    - 3.Exercise - Optimize and save models